Demolition And Spring Break

 *Olga Rosales Salinas, 1985.

-Thank you so much for helping us positively impact the lives of first-generation or immigrant students from Aptos High School, where we each attended.
+Thank you so much for helping us positively impact the lives of first-generation or immigrant students from Aptos High and Watsonville High School.

 And thank you for reading!
 Liking, sharing, and commenting is also super appreciated!